emmett1/lfs-scripts/README.md

 # lfs-scripts

 This repo contain scripts to automate LFS build + livecd.
+This LFS build is using [CRUX](crux.nu)'s pkgutils for managing packages and initramfs generator from [Venom Linux](venomlinux.org) for livecd initramfs.

 #### Requirements